MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-F&O-provider.md

    ![DW Sync Query](media/DWQuery.png)

+   c.
+Mapping fields for both order header and line entities needs to be added as part of this step.

     ![DW New Mapping](media/NewEntityMapping.png)

 4. In order to sync an order from D365 IOM to D365 F&O, there are some key parameters that need to be sent in an order.

    These are **Company** and **Invoice Customer** at Sales Order and **Company**, **Shipping Site**, **Shipping Warehouse** at Sales Order Product.

-   As an example, these values can be passed through a policy definition in IOM.
+   These values can be passed through a policy definition in IOM.
 Here is a sample example:

    ![DW Sales Order Entity Mapping](media/SOHeaderPolicy.png)